-- At the conclusion of your tour, it's customary to offer your Tour Director and driver a gratuity in USD. - We recommend tipping \$7USD to \$10USD per person per day for your Tour Director and \$3USD per person per day for your driver - We also recommend tipping the equivalent of \$5USD per person for your local wildlife guides per game excursion.
+- At the conclusion of your tour, it's customary to offer your Tour Director and driver a gratuity in USD. - We recommend tipping \$10USD to \$12USD per person per day for your Tour Director and \$3USD per person per day for your driver. - We also recommend tipping the equivalent of \$5USD per person for your local wildlife guides per game excursion (some vehicles may have 1-2 wildlife guides). - Tips can only be paid in cash. - Gratuities for baggage handling are included in the price of your tour.